slurmulon/gig/README.md

 # juke
-> :speaker: Official Warble interpreter for NodeJS
+> :speaker: Official bach interpreter for NodeJS
 ---

-[`warble`](https://github.com/slurmulon/warble) is a dynamic notation for representing musical tracks with a focus on human readibility and productivity.
+[`bach`](https://github.com/slurmulon/bach) is a dynamic notation for representing musical tracks with a focus on human readibility and productivity.

-`juke` consumes and renders `warble` tracks against audio files (mp3, wav, etc.).
+`juke` consumes and renders `bach` tracks against audio files (mp3, wav, etc.).

-In other words, `juke` syncronizes the time between the musical track defined in a `warble` file and its accompanying audio.
+In other words, `juke` syncronizes the time between the musical track defined in a `bach` file and its accompanying audio.

 ## Install